Arthritis and Joint Pain: What You Should Know

 Why Do People Experience Hip Impingement?

-People experience hip joint impingement when the shape of the hip joint does not fit together smoothly.
+People experience hip joint pain when the shape of the hip joint does not fit together smoothly.
 Athletes often notice it first because repetitive movement stresses the joint.
 However, individuals with sedentary lifestyles may also develop symptoms from prolonged sitting or poor posture.

 Examples of hip joint impingement include: